Dung24-6/Dung24-6/README.md

 _**There are only two ways to live your life.
 One is as though nothing is a miracle.
 The other is as though everything is a miracle.**_

 Albert Einstein

+_**All our knowledge begins with the senses, proceeds then to the understanding, and ends with reason.
+There is nothing higher than reason.**_

+Immanuel Kant